donnywarren/dynamic-trivia/README.md

 #### MVP

-- Find and use external api
+- Locate and test external api for stability, content quality and reliability
-- Render data on page
-- Allow user to choose favorites
+- Produce basic page layouts for each of the necessary app screens
+- User functionality will include:
+	a) animated welcome screeen
+	b) instruction screen with difficulty selection buttons
+	c) category selection screeen with six category buttons
+	d) game play screen
+		1. start button that converts to animated timer
+		2. current score board
+		3. question with 4 randomly arranged answers
+		4. new game button
+- App will be responsive to larger screen sizes but fundamentaly designed for mobile

 #### PostMVP

 Wireframe post MVP:
 [HALL OF FAME SCREEN](https://wireframe.cc/56KD7P)

-- Add second API
-- Use local storage to save user favorites
+- Use local storage to save top five scores
+- Monitor player score and announce when they've scored in the top 5
+- Provided input field for user to submit their name to the 'Hall of Fame'
+- Advanced CSS animations and transitions to upgrade UX/UI

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

 You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.